bernardopacini/ReadTheRecipe/source/pasta/bolognese.rst

 It is great to prepare in advance and then heat up later.

 * Number of servings: 6-8
-* Cook time: 2 Hours
+* Cook time: 2 hours

 Ingredients